-- From the annual period beginning on 1 January 2022 that are effective for annual periods beginning on or after 1 January 2022, except for Amendments to MFRS 1, Amendments to MFRS 3, Amendments to MFRS 116, Amendments to MFRS 137 and Amendments to MFRS 141 which are not applicable to the Bank. - From the annual period beginning on 1 January 2023 that are effective for annual periods beginning on or after 1 January 2023, except for MFRS 17 and Amendments to MFRS 101, insofar as this standard relates to the Classification of Liabilities as Current or Non-current which is not applicable to the Bank.
+- From the annual period beginning on 1 January 2023 that are effective for annual periods beginning on or after 1 January 2023, except for MFRS 17 which is not applicable to the Bank. - From the annual period beginning on 1 January 2024 that are effective for annual periods beginning on or after 1 January 2024.